Slash raises $100M Series C at a $1.4B valuation

 How credit union routing numbers differ from bank routing numbers

-What Slash brings to the table for business accounts
+What Slash brings to business accounts

-Slash handles ACH, wires, and cards from one account - so you can focus on what actually moves the needle.
+Slash handles ACH, wires, and cards from one account — so you can focus on growing your business.

 Browse routing numbers